Skip to content

 The lifecycle looks like this:

 Month 1: PMM creates a new competitive battlecard.
-It’s excellent - well-researched, clearly structured, visually polished.
+It’s excellent, well-researched, clearly structured, visually polished.
 The sales team is briefed.
 Usage is high.

 Month 3: The competitor releases a product update.
 Two claims in the battlecard are now outdated.
 Nobody updates the battlecard because the PMM is working on a product launch.
 Usage begins to decline.